Here’s why your child should learn to swim at an early age.

 Arlene Williams, a passionate proponent of Water Safety Awareness and a qualified swimming teacher says, “As summer arrives parents rush out to get their children magically swimming and drown-proofed in ten days.
 But think about this: learning to swim requires learning to listen, to reason, to build self-confidence, to blow bubbles for breathing, to move limbs at different rhythms, and then to co-ordinate all these individual skills.
 It’s a long-term commitment.”

-Read more for Sun and Water safety
+Read more about sun and water safety

 Choosing a good swimming school